wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-investigate-incidents/includes/working-incidents.md

 In the illustration, an attacker starts with a spear-phishing email targeting a specific user.
 The email contains a malicious link to download a file that contains the Meterpreter payload.
 With the malicious code running on the target device, an attacker performs reconnaissance to understand which users have signed into the device and which other devices these users have access to.

 The attacker finds the credentials of an IT helpdesk team member.
 Impersonating this IT helpdesk team member using the overpass-the-hash method, the attacker moves laterally to a second device.
-On a new device, they steal the user’s web credentials, which they use to remotely access the user’s cloud apps like OneDrive or SharePoint.
+On a new device, they steal the user's web credentials, which they use to remotely access the user's cloud apps like OneDrive or SharePoint.
 This allows the attacker to insert a malicious macro into an existing online Word document, which they then deploy in a lateral phishing attack by distributing links to the malicious document to other users in the organization.

 As a security analyst for an attack like this, you need all of the alert and threat information from multiple sources collated in the same place, such as Microsoft Defender for Office 365 for the phishing email, Microsoft Defender for Endpoint for the devices, Microsoft Defender for Identity for the compromised user accounts, and Microsoft Cloud App Security for OneDrive and SharePoint.